katherinebraught/katherinebraught.github.io/content/comphandout.md

 3. Feeling empathic concern for those who are experiencing the suffering
 4. Acting to alleviate the suffering to some extent at least

 (Worline & Dutton, 2017\) (Parattukudi, 2019\)
+Definition directly from: Killingback et al., 2025

 # Compassionate Pedagogy

-Compassionate pedagogy requires the following four actions:
+Compassionate pedagogy requires the following four actions as stated by Killingback et al. (2025) :

 1. A noticing of suffering, distress, or disadvantage
 2. A commitment to address or mitigate the suffering, distress, or disadvantage